ZRQ-rikkie/ZRQ-rikkie/README.md

 </p>

 <p>
-Hello, I'm Ruiqi.
+Hello, I'm Ruiqi(Rikkie).
 Currently based in Dublin, I'm delving deep into the world of computer science at the graduate level after transitioning from a career in architecture.
 As a freelance designer with a strong focus on tech solutions, I've honed my skills to be agile, approachable, and exceedingly patient.

 My journey into computer science isn't just academic; it's a venture into solving complex problems and contributing to innovative projects.
 I revel in the detailed intricacies of programming, always eager to dissect each step of the development process to craft something impactful and enduring.